My Employee is Angry at Me

 If the Problem is You

 Unfortunately, as an HR Professional, I see that the owner or manager is the problem in many situations.
-Sometimes, they’re the problem because a system, policy, or process has already been defined and the choice has been taken away from them.
-That means, that even if they wanted to do something different in their minds they couldn’t.
-Other times, the owner or manager is only thinking about the bottom line, statistics, and the ability to make a profit.
+Sometimes, they’re the problem because a system, policy, or process has already been defined, and the choice has been taken away from them.
+That means that even if they wanted to do something different in their minds, they couldn’t.
+Other times, the owner or manager only thinks about the bottom line, statistics, and the ability to make a profit.
 However, this second method always leads to employee issues.

 Build Long Term Trust

-The first step to building long-term trust is having an honest open conversation.
+The first step to building long-term trust is an honest, open conversation.
 Secondly, getting feedback is important.
-Thirdly, trust is built by actions so make sure you do what you say you would do.
+Thirdly, trust is built by actions, so make sure you do what you say you would do.
 Fourthly, following up on your conversation and actions will help you get a second round of valuable feedback.
-Finally, after weeks, months, or years you may start to regain or build that trust with the employee you have lost.
+Finally, after weeks, months, or years, you may start to regain or build that trust with the employee you have lost.

 Having employees who trust you helps to create happy employees.
 And happy employees mean you will have happy customers and clients!